 2008 Hall of Fame inductee is....
 Dan Klawitter

-Dan won a fantasy baseball and a fantasy football league in 2006, and has not stopped winning since.
+Dan won a fantasy baseball and a fantasy football league in 2006 and then piled onto that.
 Only Jack D'Ignoti has more league championships than Dans 15.
 Dan

 2007 Hall of Fame inductee is....
 Jack D'Ignoti